andmev/time-to-change/README.md

 # Tire Change Forecast Application

 A smart tire change advisory application that analyzes weather data from your location to recommend when to switch between summer and winter tires.
-Features seasonal awareness with adaptive color schemes and intelligent temperature-based warnings.
+Fully static site deployed on GitHub Pages with secure API key management.

-## Features
+## ✨ Features

 - 🛞 Smart tire change recommendations based on temperature trends
 - 🌍 Location-based forecasting using browser geolocation